Get the support you need to build a life around ALL your interests

 What does a Puttytribe membership cost?

-Joining our lively community of multipotentialites costs less than $21 USD per month if you invest in an annual membership.
+Joining our lively community of multipotentialites costs about $21 USD per month if you invest in an annual membership.
 The month-to-month membership is still a great deal at only $29.

 I can’t pay for a membership right now.
 Do you offer scholarships or discounts?

 We gift up to two scholarships for each new member period, but don't offer discounts for new members.
 We have some significant fixed costs to support our current members and those increase with each new one.
 In other words, our sustainability depends having resources available for our long-time members.

 Do I have to sign a contract when I join?
 Can I suspend or cancel my membership at any time?